 While working with opam-nix when building Hillingar I found it to be great for deploying OCaml programs on NixOS systems (e.g. Eon), but it was slow and unergonomic for development.
 Every time a dependency is added or changed, an expensive Nix rebuild is required; it’s a lot faster just to work with Opam.

-On 8 Apr 2024 I got funding for a project that
+On 8 Apr 2024 I got funding for a

-included adding depext support for NixOS to opam.
-There were a few false starts along the way but
+project that included adding depext support for NixOS to opam.
+There

-eventually I implemented a depext mechanism that
+but eventually I implemented a depext mechanism that

 manages a nix-shell